-None required - The M-1/R-1 course is suggested for basic subject knowledge if necessary.
+None required - The M-1/R-1 course is suggested for basic subject knowledge prior to the course.

 This course is designed for engineers, technicians, and anyone else looking to advance their knowledge in adhesive bonding technology, while gaining a deeper understanding of surface preparation and the fundamental adhesion principles necessary to achieve a good bond to both (polymeric) composite and metallic surfaces.

 The course contains a balance of theory and practical application, with much of the time spent in the lab constructing and testing various test specimens made from aluminum and composite substrates.
-A comparison of aluminum surface preparation methods are examined using wedge-crack testing per ASTM D-3762 methods and practices.
+A comparison of aluminum surface preparation methods is examined using wedge-crack testing per ASTM D-3762 methods and practices.
 Aluminum plates are prepared using several industry standard methods including phosphoric acid anodizing (PAA) and sol-gel treatments, as compared to typical abrasion techniques.
 The plates are bonded with structural film adhesives, cured, and then cut into wedge test specimens.
 Wedges are inserted into the bondline creating a crack.
-The crack length is then measured and the growth is monitored for each test specimen as they are exposed to various environmental conditions throughout the week.
+The crack length is then measured, and the growth is monitored for each test specimen as they are exposed to various environmental conditions throughout the week.
 The data is collected daily, analyzed, and compared at week’s end.
 In addition, a number of lap-shear coupons are prepared and bonded by the students using different surface preparation methods.
 The coupons will be bonded utilizing different film, liquid, and paste adhesives, and applicable processing methods.
 In some cases, deliberate contamination is introduced into the bondline to assess the effects.
 Specimens will also be made to evaluate bondline thickness control, utilizing media such as microbeads and knit or scrim carriers with both liquid and paste adhesives.
-Co-cured composite and secondary bonded aluminum sandwich panel structures will be fabricated and tested using a special flatwise-cleavage test developed by Abaris.
-This test allows the students to see the effects at the skin-to-core interface on both foam and Nomex honeycomb core materials.
-All of the test data is collected and compared in a spreadsheet format for each of the various tests with all of the results available to the students after each exercise.
+All the test data is collected and compared in a spreadsheet format for each of the various tests with all of the results available to the students after each exercise.

 Key Lecture Topics: